Charles E. Lewis, Jr., MSW, PhD

-Dr. Lewis is an adjunct professor at the Suzanne Dworak-Peck School of Social Work at the University of Southern California where he teaches communications courses in the Doctor of Social Work (DSW) program.
-He is also a lecturer at Columbia University's School of Social Work and supervises students in the MSW policy concentration.
+Dr. Lewis is an adjunct professor at Columbia University’s School of Social Work and supervises students in the MSW policy concentration.
+He was also an adjunct professor at the Suzanne Dworak-Peck School of Social Work at the University of Southern California where he taught communications courses in the Doctor of Social Work (DSW) program.
 He was on the faculty of Howard University School of Social Work prior to going to the Hill to work with Mr. Towns.